retifrav/scraps/_linux/ssh.md

 $ sudo systemctl restart sshd.service
 ```

-Now `guestsftp` user (*or any other user from `guestsftp` group*) will be able to connect to server via SFTP and have access only to `/home/guestsftp/files/`.
+Now `someguest` user (*or any other user from `guestsftp` group*) will be able to connect to server via SFTP and have access only to `/srv/files/`.
 And he will not be able to login via SSH.